sbergot/wandering-mushroom/content/post/2020-12-04-the-resistance.md

   100% legal.
 Corporations hate them for their actions and what they represent.

 - Chaos agents.
 Those people just want to see the system burn.
-They are using the word "system" as loosely as I am: anything that relates to the conventional social organization.
+They are using the word "system" as loosely as I am in these posts: anything that relates to the conventional social organization.
 Maybe they have some deeper ideology but it is less important now.
 The only thing that matters is "how do we fuck things up as efficiently as possible".
-They have become professional rioters and saboteur.
+They have become professional rioter and saboteur.
 They probably used to belong to another group and were radicalized because of some unsettling events or maybe just for the thrill of action.
 They often join forces with other groups on specific operations.
+They might even help a corporation against another one in some cases.

 I feel we have enough with those four groups.
 Where should the player belong?
 I am rather convinced that they should live in the last one.